 - Automates Processes: Automation reduces errors and increases efficiency, which means more revenue.

-- Resolves Unforeseen Scenarios: ERP systems ensure that inventory always matches production or consumer demand, no matter the circumstances.
+- Resolves Unforeseen Scenarios: ERP systems align inventory with production or consumer demand, no matter the circumstances.
 Consistency helps businesses stick to their inventory plan.

 - Enhances Just in Time (JIT) Inventory: When companies order and receive products as needed, it reduces inventory carrying costs.
 Having the right amount of inventory, also known as just-in-time inventory, also helps minimize time wasted scrambling to handle shortages or excesses.